How to Crush Job Interview

 First 90 Seconds: Set the Tone

-If the interview is remote, start by briefly confirming audio/video quality and expressing enthusiasm for the conversation.
+If the interview is remote, start by briefly confirming audio/video quality and expressing enthusiasm.
 Small operational checks reduce friction and show professionalism.

 Body Language That Reinforces Credibility